 Any student who has been suspended twice from the nursing program due to violation of attendance, academic, and/or clinical performance may be denied readmission.
 After a period of five years from the date of the second termination, an individual may apply to the nursing program and be given consideration for readmission.
 Transfer credit for this admission will not be considered.

 Transfer from another Nursing Program

-Students who have completed nursing courses at another nursing program and seek to enter the program in the second or third term of the Tennessee College of Applied Technology - Harriman nursing program may apply for enrollment.
+Students who have completed nursing courses at another nursing program and seek to enter the Tennessee College of Applied Technology nursing program may apply for enrollment.
 The application process for transfer students includes: